Atharva-Malode/HumanAI/task2/README.md

 ## Discussion

-The goal of this task is to build a model that identifies similarities in paintings, such as portraits with similar faces or poses.
-The **National Gallery of Art Open Dataset** served as the foundation for this experiment, providing a diverse collection of artworks for analysis.
+- **Objective:** Develop a model that identifies similarities in paintings, such as portraits with similar faces or poses.

-**DINO and ConvNeXt were employed for feature extraction**, capturing deep visual representations of paintings.
-The extracted features were systematically organized to ensure efficient retrieval.
-To facilitate structured storage, the features were saved in a **"feature" directory**, categorized into two subfolders: **"with_face"** for features extracted from detected faces using **MTCNN** (facenet-pytorch) and **"without_face"** for features extracted from the entire painting.
-Each extracted feature was stored in **NumPy (.npy) format**, enabling quick loading and reducing computational overhead during similarity search.

-**Due to hardware constraints, feature extraction and similarity search were conducted on a CPU machine**, which impacted processing speed but ensured that the approach remained feasible within available resources.
-The model utilizes these pre-extracted features, allowing for **rapid similarity retrieval without requiring real-time feature extraction**.
-This structured approach ensures efficiency in handling large datasets while maintaining retrieval accuracy.
+- **Dataset:** The **National Gallery of Art Open Dataset** was used, offering a diverse collection of artworks for analysis.
+- **Feature Extraction:**
+  - **DINO and ConvNeXt** were utilized to capture deep visual representations of paintings.
+  - Extracted features were stored in a **"feature" directory**, categorized into:
+    - **"with_face"** – Features extracted from detected faces using **MTCNN (facenet-pytorch)**.
+    - **"without_face"** – Features extracted from the entire painting.
+  - Features were saved in **NumPy (.npy) format** for fast loading and reduced computational overhead.
+- **Hardware Considerations:**
+  - **Feature extraction and similarity search were performed on a CPU**, affecting processing speed but ensuring feasibility within resource limits.
+  - **Pre-extracted features enable rapid similarity retrieval**, eliminating the need for real-time feature extraction.

+This structured approach ensures **efficient handling of large datasets** while maintaining retrieval accuracy.

 ## Implementation